Money Marauders (2)

 The entrepreneur inevitably tends to become a rentier, more and more dominant over those who own nothing but their labor.
 Once constituted, capital reproduces itself faster than output increases.
 “The past devours the future.”(11)

 The aforecited also shows the necessity for endless growth –another mantra of the economists.
-You have to work harder to pay the interest.
+You have to work harder to pay interest.

 Interest is an invention within our monetary system that does not contribute whatsoever to money’s long-standing community-sustaining aspects.